EMRD95/.ascii-idle/README.md

 # .asciidle
-Bash program to display ascii art in the terminal when idle.
+Shell program to display ascii art in the terminal when idle.

 Can be used as a linux terminal screensaver or directly from the asciidle script.